Dusty Rhodes Tag Team Classic: Tournament history

 The fifth Classic was announced during the January 1, 2020 episode of NXT.
 Again featuring an eight-team field, for the first time the tournament included teams from sister brand NXT UK, with both brands having four teams each in the tournament.
 All four first-round matches featured direct NXT vs. NXT UK matchups, and the semifinals and final also wound up featuring NXT teams vs. NXT UK teams.
 The BroserWeights (Matt Riddle and Pete Dunne) representing NXT won the tournament, defeating NXT UK's Grizzled Young Veterans (Zack Gibson and James Drake) on the live January 29, 2020 episode of NXT in the final.

 The sixth Classic was announced during the December 30, 2020 episode of NXT, and began on January 13, 2021.
 In 2021, the field increased back to its original format of 16 teams.
 In addition, teams from 205 Live—which like NXT UK is a subsidiary/sister brand under the NXT banner—would also participate in the tournament (with some matches taking place on 205 Live), as well as NXT alumni the Lucha House Party (now members of the Raw brand), who were invited as guest entrants.
 Also in 2021, the first women's version of the tournament was announced on January 6, and began on January 20, with matches taking place on both NXT and 205 Live, which also marked the first women's matches to be held on 205 Live.

 The seventh Classic was announced during the January 4, 2022 on New Year's Evil.
 The eight-team men's tournament began on January 18, while the women's tournament began on February 22.

+The eighth Classic was announced during the October 10, 2023 episode of NXT by Cody Rhodes who serves as special guest General Manager for the night.
+The men's tournament began on the January 9, 2024 episode of NXT.